 5. Vitamin D

 Vitamin D promotes immune functions and the absorption of calcium which is important to maintain healthy bones.
 If you have a dairy allergy or aren’t getting out in the sun enough are more at risk for a vitamin d deficiency.
 Cheese, egg yolks, and tuna are all fantastic sources of this vitamin.
+Because it helps maintain the strength of your bones, Vitamin D is one of the most essential vitamins.

 6. Vitamin K